vicjor/TDT4140-Eventify/README.md

 ### Tests
-We have written 38 unit test as of today.
+We are test-covering over 90% of our code as of today.
 These are mainly testing the back end functionality.
 The current total test coverage is:

 ![coverage](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-33/badges/master/coverage.svg)